What to Do When You Get Fired blog image

 3 things you should never do after getting fired:

-1. Bad-mouth your former employer online.
 It might feel cathartic now, but it can haunt your future job prospects.
 Employers check social media, and a negative post about your past job could make potential employers hesitant to hire you.

-2. Immediately jump into job applications.
 You need clarity, not desperation.
 If you apply for jobs while emotionally charged, you might make poor decisions, like accepting a role that doesn’t fit just because you’re in panic mode.

-3. Spiral into self-blame.
 You are not your job, and this one setback does not define you.
 Even if you made mistakes, this is an opportunity to learn and grow rather than dwell on the past.

-Instead, give yourself 48 hours to process before making any major moves.
+A good rule of thumb: Give yourself 48 hours to process before making any major moves.
 During this time, engage in activities that help you feel grounded.
 Whether that’s exercising, journaling, talking to a trusted friend, or even just taking a long walk, allow yourself to decompress.
-Your emotions need an outlet, but they also need space to settle before you make any strategic decisions about your future.

-Step 2: Get the Facts—What Are You Entitled To?
+Step 2: What Are You Entitled To?

 One of the most confusing parts of being fired is figuring out what you’re owed.
 If you’re wondering, “If I get fired, what am I entitled to?”